archlinux/conf.archlinux.org/content/reports/archconf_2019.md

   honored
 - avoid `sed` as it may fail silently
-- report problems upstream right away and add a link to the upstream ticket in a comment. this improves visibility and allows for others to work with the package
+- report problems upstream right away and add a link to the upstream ticket in a comment.
+This improves visibility and allows for others to work with the package
 - upstream patches where possible
 - run tests wherever possible